-Live updates: Significant severe weather outbreak to hammer the Heartland with dangerous tornadoes
+Live updates: Severe weather hammers the Heartland with dangerous tornadoes, huge hail

 Track the latest updates as a significant severe weather outbreak targets the Heartland with the threat of dangerous tornadoes, destructive wind gusts, and large hail through Friday.
 Our FOX Forecast Center is monitoring high-risk areas across the Plains and Midwest to keep you ahead of these life-threatening storms with real-time radar and expert analysis.